adrianoc/cecilifier/Notes/redesign-code-generation.md

 making it easier to understand the generated code for method `Bar` and the synthetic type and members.

-In order to achieve this we have 2 options:
+Below we present 2 possible alternatives to achieve this:
-1. Split the code generation into multiple phases, and generate the synthetic types/members in a previous phase.
+1. Split the code generation into multiple phases, and generate synthetic types/members in an earlier phase, ensuring its code will have a higher chance of being declared before the first reference to it.
-2. Introduce a concept of `code block` representing types/members and move these `code blocks` to the `right` place.
+2. Introduce a concept of `code block` representing blocks of code for types/members and inserting these `code blocks` into the `right` position (it may even be possible to move those blocks around).

 I'm inclined to go with option 2, as it seems to be simpler to implement and maintain.

-The idea is represent code blocks as a linked list of nodes, where each node stores references to the first/last line in the generated code.
+The idea is to represent code blocks as a linked list where each node stores references to the first/last line in the generated code.

 ```C#
 class CodeBlock